M-Wellman/DatabasesWithSQLProject/README.md

 Part 1
 The 'company' you work for has decided to hire a new bi-lingual support position.
 Your job is to locate all users who have purchased a Spanish language track and assign them to this new support representative.
 The new support representative's id is 6.
 Sales has begun to identify all the albums that are classified as Spanish language, so far they have found AlbumId's of 8, 21, 22, 23, 24, 25, 26, 27, 28, 29, 32, 33, 34, 41, 42, 45, 47, 52, 53.

-Part 2
-Next, it's been requested that we create a new table that can be used to generate shipping labels for thank you packages.
-Create a new table named TopCustomers that has fields for first name, last name, address, city, state, postal code, and phone number.
-Fill this table with the relevant data for any customer that has spent at least $10.

 Part 1 solution

 UPDATE Customers